AI Research · Workplace Strategy

 The wellbeing case

 91% of UK adults report high or extreme pressure.
-Why cognitive load relief, not displacement anxiety, is the right frame for people leaders.
+Why cognitive relief — the report’s named third effect — is the right frame for people leaders.

 06